hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 The vast majority of identifiers we use today are centralized - the identifiers are provided to us and maintained by a centralized entity.
 That might be the government in the case of our Tax ID and Driver's Licence, or a company for an ID we use to log into a website.
 A major problem with this approach is that the central authority can choose to take away that identifier at any time.
 This is of particular concern for those in a minority situation - a critic of a central entity, be it a government suppressing their people or a private company.

-A second concern of with central authorities controlling identifiers is that if they are compromised in some way, those identifiers can be used in malicious ways.
+A second concern with central authorities controlling identifiers is that if they are compromised in some way, those identifiers can be used in malicious ways.
 For example, a [hack of a Dutch Certificate Authority](https://en.wikipedia.org/wiki/DigiNotar) (manager of SSL Encryption Certificates) allowed supposedly secure encrypted data going across the Internet to be intercepted and accessed by the hackers.
 Further, since the identifiers are centralized (held in a central place), if that repository is compromised, it impacts many people.

 ### Data Breaches